vsevkayf/OmarKhayyam/pages/clinicalresearch.md

 permalink: "/clinicalresearch/"
 ---

-The clinical research has an important part in treatung patients.
-It enables the hospital to give the most advanced and cutling edge treatments while exploring the amazing human body.
+The clinical research has an important part in treating patients.
+It enables the hospital to give the most advanced and cutting edge treatments while exploring the amazing human body.
 The SCRC is working according to the ICH-GCP regulations.